 When the van arrived at the pushback site at approximately 7pm, there were almost 100 people waiting at the site.
 The respondent estimated there were around 160 people in total at the pushback site and nationalities included Afghan, Syrian, Algerian, Moroccan, and Somalian.
 There were also around 15 women in the group, and around 4 or 5 children, accompanied by their parents.

 At the pushback site, there were 10 more officers, bringing the total number of officers to 18 at the pushback site.
-These officers all wore the same black uniform with balaclavas, with no uniform or insignia.
+These officers all wore the same black uniform with balaclavas, with insignia.
 The officers spoke Greek to each other, English to the group and some words of Turkish.

 The officers forced everyone to get out of the truck and kneel in a line, still wearing only underwear.
 They left people to kneel in a line while they searched people in groups of 20 at a time.
 The people who were searched were also beaten with branches.
 The children and most of the women were not searched, but one woman was searched by a male officer.